OriginCodeAcademy/Cohort8/Projects/Week-01/04-AstroWeightCalculator-jQuery/README.md

     - A `button` element for the user to calculate their weight based on the above inputs.
     - A `p` element to display the expected output.
 7. Also make sure you reference your `index.js` before the `</body>` tag.
-8. Write the following JavaScript in your `index.js` file
+8. Write the following jQuery in your `index.js` file
     - Create a function that will be called when the user clicks on the `button` element you added to your HTML.
     - This function should grab the values entered by the user from the `input` element and the `select` element.
     - The function should then calculate the weight of the user on the selected planet, and show the weight to the user in the `p` element you added to your HTML.